Pick-Up-Game-Team/pick-up-games/README.md

 ## Running Test Suite 🖥️

 - [Selenium](https://www.selenium.dev/) - We use Selenium for our front-end testing.
 The tool helps with automating web applications for workflow, prompt, login/logout section, and other testing purposes.
+Back-end testing is done with the Django test suite, which integrates with Selenium.
-  To test run this command in your terminal (for Windows OS)
+  To run tests, run this command in your terminal:
     ```python
     python manage.py test
     ```